justusthane/grav-justus.ws/user/pages/07.todo/default.md

 - [ ] Worm composting article?
 - [ ] Add options page
     - [ ] light theme/dark theme
+        - [ ] default to device preference
-    - [ ] cookie to indicate new items since last visit
+    - [ ] localstorage to indicate new items since last visit
 - [ ] Publish theme?
 - [ ] "Slow Story": use a neural network or something to generate a story at a speed of one word per day
     - I definitely don't know how to do this, but I like the idea and it might be fun to figure out?